 8. Evidence-Based Practice: Integration of research and clinical expertise in the context of patient factors.
 READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 8A.
-Knowledge and Application of Evidence-Based l Practice Demonstrates basic knowledge of scientific, theoretical, and contextual bases of assessment, intervention and other psychological applications; demonstrates basic knowledge of the value of evidence-based practice and its role in scientific psychology Applies knowledge of evidence-based practice, including empirical bases of assessment, intervention, and other psychological applications, clinical expertise, and client preferences Independently applies knowledge of evidence- based practice, including empirical bases of assessment, intervention, and other psychological applications, clinical expertise, and client preferences
+Knowledge and Application of Evidence-Based Practice

+Demonstrates basic knowledge of scientific, Applies knowledge of evidence-based practice, Independently applies knowledge of evidencetheoretical, and contextual bases of assessment, including empirical bases of assessment, based practice, including empirical bases of intervention and other psychological intervention, and other psychological assessment, intervention, and other applications; demonstrates basic knowledge of applications, clinical expertise, and client psychological applications, clinical expertise, the value of evidence-based practice and its role preferences and client preferences in scientific psychology -

-9. Assessment: Assessment and diagnosis of problems, capabilities and issues associated with individuals, groups, and/or organizations.
+9. Assessment: Assessment and diagnosis of pro oblems, capabilities and issues associated with ir ndividuals, groups, and/or organizations.
+DEADNESS FOD ENTRY TO DDA CTLCE

 READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 9A.
-Knowledge of Measurement and Psychometric Demonstrates basic knowledge of the scientific, theoretical, and contextual basis of test construction and interviewing Selects assessment measures with attention to issues of reliability and validity Independently selects and implements multiple methods and means of evaluation in ways that are responsive to and respectful of diverse individuals, couples, families, and groups and context 9B.
+Knowledge of Measurement and Psychometric s Demonstrates basic knowledge of the scientific, theoretical, and contextual basis of test Selects assessment measures with attention to issues of reliability and validity Independently selects and implements multiple methods and means of evaluation in ways that construction and interviewing 9B.
 Knowledge of Assessment Methods Demonstrates basic knowledge of administration and scoring of traditional assessment measures, models and techniques, including clinical interviewing and mental status exam Demonstrates awareness of the strengths and limitations of administration, scoring and interpretation of traditional assessment measures as well as related technological advances Independently understands the strengths and limitations of diagnostic approaches and interpretation of results from multiple measures for diagnosis and treatment planning 9C.
-Application of Assessment Methods Demonstrates knowledge of measurement across domains of functioning and practice settings Selects appropriate assessment measures to answer diagnostic question Independently selects and administers a variety of assessment tools and integrates results to accurately evaluate presenting question appropriate to the practice site and broad area of practice 9D.
+Application of Assessment Methods • Demonstrates knowledge of measurement across domains of functioning and practice settings Selects appropriate assessment measures to answer diagnostic question Independently selects and administers a variety of assessment tools and integrates results to accurately evaluate presenting question appropriate to the practice site and broad area of practice 9D.
 Diagnosis Demonstrates basic knowledge regarding the range of normal and abnormal behavior in the context of stages of human development and diversity Applies concepts of normal/abnormal behavior to case formulation and diagnosis in the context of stages of human development and diversity Utilizes case formulation and diagnosis for intervention planning in the context of stages of human development and diversity